 Cylindricity is a fairly common callout for shafts, pins and any critical cylindrical element.
 When a part needs to be both round and straight along its axis, such as a sliding shaft, or a dynamic locating pin, cylindricity is usually called out.
 You will see this GD&T symbol very often in automotive drawings and mechanical systems.

 If you had a bushing that was to be pressed into a housing, the bushing would take the form of the housing bore when inserted.
 To ensure that the bushing maintains its round shape, and wears evenly along its surface, the housing bore needs to be very cylindrical.
-To do this without GD&T you would need very tight dimensions on the diameter of the bore, which may be very hard to control when being machined (and expensive)
+To do this without Geometric Dimensioning and Tolerancing you would need very tight dimensions on the diameter of the bore, which may be very hard to control when being machined (and expensive)

 This GD&T control allows the diameter tolerances of the part to be opened up much larger, and better controls the entire length of the bore.
 You can now accept a much broader range of hole sizes as long as the cylindricity is met.

 Because cylindricity specifies the form of the surface, it must be considered when calculating a statistical tolerance stack.
 For example, if you have a part with a diameter and cylindricity callout, you must input both into your statistical stack since the cylindricity can contribute to a large part envelope than just the diameter tolerance alone.
 There are different theories on doing this and how to implement it; however, it can make a slight impact on skewing the results higher.
 Normal tolerance stacks do not require this since due to the envelope principle; the maximum radial envelop cannot exceed your maximum diameter tolerance due to rule #1 of GD&T.

 Learn GD&T at your own pace and apply it with confidence in the real world.Get GD&T Training